im14/tiny-bash-mod/README.md

 ## Anymore FAT to trim?

-Well that's where I throw together `elf2nasm.c` to get a clear view of the structure.
+Well that's where I thrww together `elf2nasm.c` to get a clear view of the structure.
 It's not polished by any means.
 It was just enough to get this one-off program in a form I could start hacking away at.
 I found things still ran without having RELACOUNT, STRSZ, and SYMENT in the dynstr section.
-Then the rest of the savings are likely just overlapping things that can be re-used on top of things that don't matter so much but are sorta necessary.
+Then the rest of the savings possible are from overlapping things that can be re-used on top of things that don't matter so much.
 So right now that's 413 bytes.
 That's another **30%** less than where we were before deep diving.